 Top 15 Changes in the Canadian Electrical Code 2018 as compared to Electrical Code of 2015

-Canadian Electrical code is ever evolving piece of component for its citizen’s safety and comfortably.
-Following changes are brought into highlight for the code changes that happened in 2018.
+Canadian Electrical Code is an ever-evolving piece of component for its citizen’s safety and comfort.
+Following changes are brought into the highlight for the code changes that happened in 2018.

 1. Power over Ethernet